- How can I determine what type of Business License I need?

 Tobacco Retailer License

-- A $18.00 late renewal fee will be added to any license renewal received after the expiration date.
+- An $18.00 late renewal fee will be added to any license renewal received after the expiration date.
+If a license has been expired longer than 90 days, the license will be closed and the business owner will be required to reapply for a new license.

 - Applications submitted by mail must include a check or money order made payable to Sacramento County.
 Applications in person at our counter may be paid with cash, check, money order, or credit/debit card.
 Use of a credit/debit card will incur a convenience fee charged by our payment processor.